marinactonci/CaptureTheFlagAgent/README.md

 ## Game Mechanics

 In the game, each team has a flag and the objective is to capture the enemy's flag and bring it back to your base.
-The game ends when either one team successfully captures the enemy's flag or kills all enemy agents.
+The game ends when one team successfully captures the enemy's flag or kills all enemy agents.

 ## Agent Behavior